takeshixx/sstp-tools/README.md

 ### Nmap Scripts

-#### sstp-info.nse
+#### sstp-discover.nse
 This script can be used to check if SSTP is supported on a given host.

-(Included in Nmap SVN Revision 32661)
+Included in Nmap SVN Revision 32661: http://nmap.org/nsedoc/scripts/sstp-discover.html

 Sample output:
 ```